 After boiling has eliminated their bitterness, takenoko are usually used for a variety of simple spring dishes such as:

 Simmered bamboo shoots, Tosa-ni

-Literally bamboo shoot rice, this is the most typical takenoko dish and a must-have in spring for most Japanese people.
-The crunchy and fragrant bamboo shoots are cooked together with the rice, giving it a subtle earthy spring flavor.
+Bamboo shoot rice, is the most typical takenoko dish and a must-have in spring for most Japanese people.
+The crunchy and fragrant bamboo shoots are cooked with the rice, giving it a subtle earthy spring flavor.

 Pre-boiled takenoko are marinated and then skewered to be grilled over charcoal.
 Perfect for a healthy BBQ snack.

 Processed Bamboo Shoots

 Takenoko is not just eaten at its freshest in spring; they are also used to make a condiment you have most likely already encountered if you’re a fan of Japanese ramen: menma.

 Menma is bamboo shoots that have been boiled, dried, sliced, and fermented.
 A popular topping for all kinds of Japanese soups, it can also be a snack.